adammurdoch/ansi-control-sequence-util/README.md

-A library of utilities for parsing and interpreting text that contains ANSI control sequences.
+A Java library of utilities for parsing and interpreting text that contains ANSI control sequences.

-This can be used for implementing a terminal emulator or for testing or documenting command-line applications.
+This can be used to implement a terminal emulator or for testing or documenting command-line applications.

 ## TODO

 ### Missing emulation

+Not all control sequences are supported yet:

-- Handle all cursor movement control sequences:
+- Unsupported cursor movement control sequences:
     - Cursor next line
     - Cursor previous line
     - Cursor horizontal absolute